licas-ra/LiCAS_ECI_UDP/README.md

 # Customization

 Modify the Main.cpp program, particularly the content of the while loop, according to the requirements of the control task.
+Make sure to recompile with make every time the source code is modified.

 # Data logs